The DeanBeat: A dust-up over Diablo: Immortal has far-reaching implications

 That’s a fine analysis, but it amounts to putting pressure on Blizzard’s leadership to rush things out to make fans and investors happier.
 That’s exactly the wrong thing to do.

-I don’t know who is crazier here.
-The fans or the investors.
+I don’t know who is crazier here: the fans, or the investors.
 But it’s all a lot of manufactured concern that could do a lot of damage to one of the finest companies in video games.
 I would hate to see bad outcomes from this brawl.
-We should let Blizzard be Blizzard.